adobe/asset-compute-sdk/README.md

 # Asset Compute SDK

-(Formerly known us "worker library")
+(Formerly known as "worker library")

 This shared library is used by all Nui workers and takes care of common things like asset download & rendition upload.